 5.1.3 In particular, the operator shall ensure the following animal welfare conditions:

-a. sufficient free movement and opportunity to express normal patterns of behavior, such as space to stand naturally, lie down easily, turn around, groom themselves and assume all natural postures and movements such as stretching, perching and wing flapping;
+a. sufficient free movement and opportunity to express normal patterns of behavior, such as space to stand naturally, lie down easily, move around freely, groom themselves, sleep and nest comfortably, as well as assume all natural postures and movements such as stretching etc.;

-b. sufficient fresh air, water, feed and natural daylight to satisfy the needs of the animals;
+b. sufficient fresh air, water, feed, thermal comfort and natural daylight, to satisfy the needs of the animals;

 c. access to resting areas, shelter and protection from sunlight, temperature, rain, mud and wind adequate to reduce animal stress;

+d. provision of suitable materials and areas for exploratory and foraging behaviors;

+e. in addition to these general welfare conditions for all animal categories, provisions for specific animal groups also have to be taken into account, e.g. for cattle: social grooming and grazing; for pigs: rooting, separate lying-, activity/dunging- and feeding-areas, free farrowing, group housing; for poultry: nesting, wing stretching/flapping, foraging, dust-bathing, perching and preening.

-Note: animals whose management system requires tethering to make use of grazing can still be managed in compliance with these requirements.
+Note: animals whose management system requires outdoor tethering to make use of grazing can still be managed in compliance with these requirements.

 Regional or other exception

-On holdings where, due to their geographical location and structural constraints, it is not possible to allow free movement of animals, tethering of animals may be allowed for a limited period of the year or of the day.
-In such cases, animals may not be able to turn around freely but other requirements of 5.1.3 must be fulfilled.
+On holdings where, due to their geographical location and structural constraints, it is not possible to allow free movement of animals, indoor tethering (stanchioning) of animals may be allowed for a limited period of the year or of the day.
+In such cases, animals may not be able to turn around freely but the tethering conditions should permit the other requirements of 5.1.3 (especially 5.1.3.a) must be fulfilled.

 5.1.4 Herd animals shall not be kept in isolation from other animals of the same species.
 This provision does not apply to small herds for mostly self-sufficient production.
 Operators may isolate male animals, sick animals and those about to give birth.